bylexus/adventofcode2020/README.md

 There is a lot of dictionnary access needed here.
 I guess this is the real speed-killer here, but at the moment I don't see how to make this any faster.

+--

+Ah, finally, a solution I can live with... now 17s for solution 2.
+That is a 82% increase against the first attempt.
+Not bad.
+What did I do?
+Before, I just calculated all coordinates and all of their neighbours, even if they were already calculated.
+So now I just skipped the re-calculation of already known cubes - that's it.